Pets in the home: Impact on allergic disease

 The measures that patients with pet allergies can take to reduce exposure to dog and cat allergens in the home are discussed separately.
 (See "Allergen avoidance in the treatment of asthma and allergic rhinitis", section on 'Pets'.)

-Terminology — When considering studies of allergic disease, it is important to understand the distinction between the terms sensitization and allergy.
+When considering studies of allergic disease, it is important to understand the distinction between the terms "sensitization" and "allergy."
 Sensitization refers to the production of allergen-specific immunoglobulin E (IgE).
-Sensitization is usually demonstrated by skin testing or in vitro immunoassays for IgE to specific allergens (sometimes referred to as RAST testing, although this term describes an antiquated form of the test).
+Sensitization is usually demonstrated by skin testing or in vitro immunoassays for IgE to specific allergens (sometimes referred to as radioallergosorbent testing [RAST], although this term describes an antiquated form of the test).

 - Remes ST, Castro-Rodriguez JA, Holberg CJ, et al. Dog exposure in infancy decreases the subsequent risk of frequent wheeze but not of atopy.
 J Allergy Clin Immunol 2001; 108:509.